Swarup-Dash/Lets-Do-DSA/README.md

 In a data structure, a doubly linked list is represented using nodes that have three fields:

--Data
+    --Data
--A pointer to the next node (next)
+    --A pointer to the next node (next)
--A pointer to the previous node (prev)
+    --A pointer to the previous node (prev)

 # Implementation of a Node in a double linked list